-In 2008, the LME and Singapore Exchange Ltd. each launched an exchange for iron ore and the Dailan Exchange in China launched an iron ore contract in 2013.
-The daily volume in this contract is in the range of approximately 30 - 40 million tonnes per day.
+In 2008, the LME and Singapore Exchange Ltd. each launched an exchange for iron ore and the Dalian Exchange in China launched an iron ore contract in 2013.
 This liquidity has also helped the Singapore exchange swaps contract which is based on U.S. dollar prices.
 Currently these futures contracts are sufficient for hedging price risk.

-The marketing teams for the different commodities in the Metals and Minerals business segment are supported by corresponding traffic teams which are responsible for executing transactions following the negotiation of the key contractual terms and for managing metals along the supply chain through inventory, financing and transportation from source to end customers.
+The marketing teams for the different commodities in the Metals and minerals business segment are supported by corresponding traffic teams which are responsible for executing transactions following the negotiation of the key contractual terms and for managing metals along the supply chain through inventory, financing and transportation from source to end customers.
 The traffic teams are also responsible for producing information to enable the marketers to make informed transactions.